 We tried to activate some of the most needed Counties along our route.
 We had the most activity when we were in Blair and Cambria Counties in PA.
 These were two Counties that were needed by quite a few folks.

 We learned that one can be quite popular with County Hunters by activating two Counties at the same time.
 To do this properly, one must park the vehicle on the county line with one set of wheels in each county as shown in the picture above.
 Operating in this ways allows folks to gain credit for two counties via a single contact.

 We spent quite a bit of time finding good locations to activate the rarer counties that we were in.
 This involved driving down dirt roads and “getting off the beaten path” quite a bit.

-The County Hunter folks who worked us were great and some become fast friends during the trip.
-Several folks worked us more the 30 times during our trip.
+The County Hunter folks who worked us were great, and some became fast friends during the trip.
+Several folks worked us more then 30 times during our trip.

-We have already begun to receive QSL card requests for the contacts that we made during our trip.
-A Counties Tour is a great activity for a Mobile HF operator.
-It makes the time on a long drive go by very fast and can generate some great Mobile HF operating time.
+We have already begun receiving QSL card requests for the contacts we made during our trip.
+A Mobile HF Counties Tour is a great activity for a Mobile HF operator.
+It makes the time on a long drive go by very fast and generates great Mobile HF operating time.
 We are looking forward to finding another opportunity to do a County Tour again in the future.